iainlane/argh/README.md

 call the same loggers as the Go part.
 This is a simplified version of that which breaks in the same way.

 Here's the backtrace.
 It's also running in GH Actions in this repo.
+In there is also a C testcase which calls the exported Go function via its C wrapper, and that works fine.
+It's really when we go back into Go from C that it breaks.

 ```
 Thread 3 "main" received signal SIGSEGV, Segmentation fault.